Systems underpin culture

 Let’s take a look at some of the areas where software systems can underpin successful human relationships in the business world.

-At the heart of a healthy company culture is always a sense of collaboration.
-The ability to work together towards common objectives and helping each other is central to making everyone feel valued and significant.
+At the heart of a healthy company, culture is always a sense of collaboration.
+The ability to work together towards common objectives and help each other is central to making everyone feel valued and significant.
 By having software in place to make collaboration and communication easy, you can avoid the strains that often come with isolated teams.

 A modern business library of collaboration tools includes at least one project management system like Slack or Podio.
 This is where each team member is able to access visual overviews of projects and share files and information.

 Most modern collaboration systems enable conversation threads to grow within the system – keeping all relevant information in one place.
 Often these types of systems also facilitate building knowledge bases, where everyone gets to share their insight and gradually create a database of searchable, useful information.